SoftwareEngineeringToolDemos/ICSE-2011-StakeSource/README.md

 This tool has been developed and presented at the ICSE 2011 conference by Dr.Soo Ling Lim, Dr.Daniela Damian, Dr.Anthony Finkelstein.
 Paper presented can be found [here](http://dl.acm.org/citation.cfm?id=1985983)

+The original video for the tool can be found [here](https://www.youtube.com/watch?v=Bnjk25M3Op4)

 This repository <i>is not</i> the original repository for this tool.

 In this repository, for StakeSource you will find: